-- (ii) Effective November 13, 2001, surviving spouses of retired uniformed members of the Police and Fire Departments may elect to continue coverage by paying 102% of the stated premium. - (iii) Effective November 13, 2010, surviving spouses of retired uniformed members of the Departments of Correction and Sanitation may elect to continue coverage for life by paying 102% of the stated premium.
+(iii) Effective November 13, 2010, surviving spouses of retired uniformed members of the Departments of Correction and Sanitation may elect to continue coverage for life by paying 102% of the stated premium.

-Plan Membership - As permitted under GASB 43, the Plan has elected to use June 30, 2012, as the date of the OPEB actuarial valuation.
-The Plan's combined membership consisted of the following at June 30, 2012 and 2011, the dates of the last two OPEB actuarial valuations:
+Plan Membership - As permitted under GASB 43, the Plan has elected to use June 30, 2013, as the date of the OPEB actuarial valuation.
+The Plan's combined membership consisted of the following at June 30, 2013 and 2012, the dates of the last two OPEB actuarial valuations: